What To Plant In June

 Carrots

-Carrots like really smooth, loamy soil with nutrients added as shown above.
-I like to moisten the soil slightly and sprinkle the seeds over the soil and cover them with compost.
+Carrots like really smooth, loamy soil with nutrients added, as shown above.
+I like to moisten the soil slightly, sprinkle the seeds over it, and cover them with compost.

 Keep the rows about 3 inches apart and stagger planting the seeds over two to three weeks to have an abundant harvest for the season.

-If you live where the heat is intense, be careful as carrots don’t like to dry out.
-If you water them by hand for two to three weeks after planting the seeds you will soon see the little sprouts.
+If you live in intense heat, be careful as carrots don’t like to dry out.
+If you water them by hand for two to three weeks after planting the seeds, you will soon see the little sprouts.

-This is when you will fertilize with some Miracle-Gro Fertilizer and thin the carrots as needed.
-Use mulch to cover them if you live where the summers are extremely hot.
+This is when you will fertilize with Miracle-Gro Fertilizer and thin the carrots as needed.
+If you live where the summers are extremely hot, you can use mulch to cover them.

 pH level for Carrots: 5.5-7.0